Factors influencing moving costs from Salt Lake City to Jersey Citytoggle

 When is the best time to move from Salt Lake City to Jersey City?

-The best time to move from Salt Lake City to Jersey City is during the transitional seasons of spring or fall, considering the summer highs of 85ºF and the winter lows of 25ºF in Jersey City.
+The best time to move from Salt Lake City to Jersey City is during the spring or fall.
+These seasons offer milder weather and avoid higher moving costs during the peak moving season in Salt Lake City.

 When is the cheapest time to move from Salt Lake City to Jersey City?